mozillascience/studyGroupLessons/README.md

 ### What is a Study Group Lesson Like?

-A good study group lesson should be a tutorial that's *as hands on as possible* - an hour-long lecture just doesn't have the same effect.
+A good Study Group lesson should be a tutorial that's *as hands on as possible* - an hour-long lecture just doesn't have the same effect.
 To create a successful tutorial, keep the following in mind:

  - Give participants challenge questions to try out their new skills as often as possible; never lecture for more than five minutes at a stretch.
  - Go as slow as the participants need; never rush to get through all the material.